Muslim Brotherhood in Egypt: Social services

-The brotherhood operates 21 hospitals throughout Egypt, providing modern medical care at subsidized prices.
-It also operates job-training programmes, schools in every governorate in the country and programs to support widows and orphans.
+The brotherhood operated 21 hospitals throughout Egypt, providing modern medical care at subsidized prices.
+It also operated job-training programmes, schools in every governorate in the country and programs to support widows and orphans.

 An estimated 1,000 of the roughly 5,000 legally registered NGOs and associations in Egypt are run by the Brotherhood according to Abul Futouh, a leading brotherhood member.
 Its clinics are reputed to have more available basic supplies and more up-to-date equipment.
 However, the Brotherhood's network of organizations is complex, sometimes operate under different names, and is difficult to track.

 The Brotherhood's response to the 1992 earthquake in Cairo, where 50,000 people were made homeless, was an example of the group's effectiveness, compared to that of the Egyptian government.
 It quickly mobilized to provide victims with food and blankets and setting up makeshift medical clinics and tents for shelter.

 According to Kareem Fahim, following the 2013 crackdown members have started to abandon "activities like preaching and social work" as they focus on "resistance to the military-backed government".

 Muslim Sisterhood

 The Muslim Sisterhood is the female division of the Muslim Brotherhood.
 The members of the Muslim Sisterhood have been traditionally more involved in charitable activities than other members of Muslim Brotherhood.
 They are credited with keeping the Brotherhood together during the dark days of the 1950s and 1960s when many male members were intentionally dispersed across Egypt's prisons in order to cripple the apparatus, but the sisters "acted as an informal prison support network, carrying ideas and messages from prison to prison to sustain the Brotherhood, and were vital to their rebirth".

 According to Amal Abdelkarim, head of the FJP women's section in the governorate of Giza, the sisters became more active during Nasser years because that is when they helped by interacting with society, attending charities and going to mosques.

-The work of the Muslim Sisterhood has help to attract new members to the Muslim Brotherhood.
+The work of the Muslim Sisterhood has helped to attract new members to the Muslim Brotherhood.
 Many of these members come from university campuses, mosques and trade unions.
 During the Egyptian revolution of 2011, members of the Muslim Sisterhood have become more politically active, and they participated in the founding of the Freedom and Justice Party by the Muslim Brotherhood in April 2011.
 Not an auxiliary group, they intend to play an equal role in the government.